wtclarke/fsl_mrs/docs/user_docs/processing.rst

 Without *fslpy*
 ~~~~~~~~~~~~~~~
-To access the processing methods in either a python or interactive python environment load the `preproc` module:
+To access the processing methods in either a python or interactive python environment load the `proc` module:

 .. code-block:: python

-    from fsl_mrs.utils.preproc import nifti_mrs_proc
+    from fsl_mrs import proc

 Reports and figures can be generated using the :code:`figure` and :code:`report` keyword arguments.